zkutasi/homelab/backups/kopia/README.md

 All other client machines also will have a Kopia Server, but they will connect to this remote Repository.

-All of the Servers can have a webUI, and fortunately the Repository Server's webUI shows every hosts's snapshots (these are the backups themselves) and policies (these control what do back up, skip, on shat schedule and many-many more).
+All of the Servers can have a webUI, and fortunately the Repository Server's webUI shows every hosts's snapshots (these are the backups themselves) and policies (these control what do back up, skip, on what schedule and many-many more).

 ## Prerequisites